Macaplix/FFmpeg-Library-Builder/README.md

 ![install args](images/installer_args.png)

-If you build and run the project (  R ) it wil print the detailed ( -v for verbrose ) help ( -h ) of the installer program in the console log window.
+If you build and run the project (  R ) it will print the detailed ( -v for verbose ) help ( -h ) of the installer program in the console log window.

 ### FFmpeg target files